AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection

 \section{Related Work}

-\textbf{General Object Detection. }Recent object detectors based on deep CNNs can be mainly divided into two steams, \ie, one-stage detectors and two-stage ones.
+Recent object detectors based on deep CNNs can be mainly divided into two steams, \emph{i.e.}, one-stage detectors and two-stage ones.
 R-CNN series~\cite{girshick2014rich,girshick2015fast,ren2015faster,he2015spatial,dai2016r,lin2017feature} belong to the first category, which generate region proposals~\cite{ren2015faster} of potential objects in the first stage, and then perform category and bounding box estimation at the proposal-level.
 On the contrary, YOLO~\cite{redmon2016you} and the variants~\cite{redmon2017yolo9000,liu2016ssd,redmon2018yolov3,bochkovskiy2020yolov4} dominate the one-stage steam.
 These methods use a single CNN to predict categories and locations of the objects directly, without explicitly generating proposals.
 These two branches of general object detectors unanimously depend on a huge amount of data with elaborate bounding box annotations.
 When training samples are limited, they struggle heavily.

-\textbf{Few-shot Learning. }Few-shot learning refers to learning to learn general knowledge that can be easily transferred to new tasks with only a handful of annotated examples~\cite{lake2015human,vinyals2016matching,andrychowicz2016learning}.
+{\bfseries Few-shot Learning.} Few-shot learning refers to learning to learn general knowledge that can be easily transferred to new tasks with only a handful of annotated examples~\cite{lake2015human,vinyals2016matching,andrychowicz2016learning}.
 Few-shot classification has recently been widely investigated as a representative task of few-shot learning.
 Generally, solutions to this problem involve two groups: meta-learning based and fine-tuning based methods.
-The former can be further categorized into: 1) metric-learning based methods~\cite{koch2015siamese,snell2017prototypical,sung2018learning} that focus on the similarity of input images on the embedding space; 2) optimization-based ones~\cite{ravi2016optimization,finn2017model,nichol2018first}, where a meta-learner is designed to simulate the optimization process for the fast adaptation to novel classes with limited samples; 3) model-based methods~\cite{bertinetto2016learning,gidaris2018dynamic,wang2019tafe} that aim to estimate the network parameters for novel tasks with the help of a learned predictor.
+The former can be further categorized into: 1) metric-learning based methods~\cite{koch2015siamese,snell2017prototypical,sung2018learning} that focus on the similarity of input images in the embedding space; 2) optimization-based ones~\cite{ravi2016optimization,finn2017model,nichol2018first}, where a meta-learner is designed to simulate the optimization process for the fast adaptation to novel classes with limited samples; 3) model-based methods~\cite{bertinetto2016learning,gidaris2018dynamic,wang2019tafe} that aim to estimate the network parameters for novel tasks with the help of a learned predictor.
 Fine-tuning based approaches~\cite{chen2019closer,chen2020new} demonstrate that simple fine-tuning techniques are crucial and effective towards few-shot learning.
-While substantial progress has been made in few-shot classification, the problem of few-shot object detection is relatively unsolved due to its complexity for the existence of additional localization task.